 You will need to be experienced in converting dough into ravioli when using Eppicotspai’s ravioli maker.
 It is not like mechanical ravioli makers where you can simply insert a sheet of dough into the machine to make ravioli.

 This also means that you will need to set apart a good amount of time to form the dough to spread it across Eppicotspai’s ravioli maker.
 If you are inexperienced in doing this, it will be a struggle.

-An issue that is common for most ravioli makers is that they do not have much to offer in the ability of being carried.
+An issue that is common for most ravioli makers is that they do not have much to offer in the ability to be carried.
 To carry most pasta and ravioli makers with a tablet design, one has to lift it from the bottom which can be problematic.

 Fortunately, Marcato’s ravioli maker contains handles on the sides, which make it very easy to carry and move around.
 You no longer need to worry about picking it up from the bottom and risking having it fall or having the contents inside of the ravioli holes become unbalanced or anything.

 The rolling pin that comes with Marcato’s ravioli maker is truly impressive.
 The fact that it even comes with a rolling pin is impressive enough, but Marcato has done one better by including an anodized aluminum rolling pin.

 This provides a little more oxygen to the dough that you are making the ravioli from than other rolling pins do, and it combines very well with the tablet that you place the dough on.

 Another fantastic aspect of Marcato’s ravioli maker is that the ravioli indents on the maker contain perfectly circular holes in the ravioli, which allows you to fill the ravioli generously.
 The finished product also looks very impressive after cutting the pieces of ravioli out of Marcato’s ravioli maker.

 The only real issue with Marcato’s ravioli maker is that it only makes up to 10 pieces of ravioli.
 This can be troublesome if you plan on making ravioli for a large party.